Medical Necessity

 A service or product addressing the specific needs of that patient, for the purpose of preventing, diagnosing, or treating an illness, injury, condition, or its symptoms, including minimizing the progression of that illness, injury, condition, or its symptoms, in a manner that is all of the following:

-- In accordance with the generally accepted standards of mental health and substance use disorder care.
+- In accordance with the generally accepted standards of mental health or substance use disorder care.

 - Clinically appropriate in terms of type, frequency, extent, site, and duration.